Skip to main content

 If executing FairCom’s ctstop command does not terminate the Docker container, you can stop the Docker container with the following command:

-sudo docker container stop edge
+docker container stop edge

 Warning

 It is best to stop the FairCom server by executing FairCom’s ctstop command.
 If this does not work, and the FairCom COMPATIBILITY TERMINATE_ON_SIGNAL keyword is active in ctsrvr.cfg, then using Docker’s stop command works by sending a SIGTERM signal to FairCom server to shut down cleanly.
 It gives the server ten seconds to shut down.
 If this is not enough time, the server will be terminated prematurely.
 This should not result in data loss if your files are under transaction processing control (file mode TRNLOG), but the best practice is to use ctstop.
+Depending on the docker container network configuration, you might be able to use ctstop from any machine capable of connecting to the running docker container.

 If all other means of stopping the FairCom container fail, you can kill the Docker container with the following command:

-sudo docker kill edge
+docker kill edge

 Warning